npartovi/extend-shopify-sdk/index.md

 ---

-Integrating with the Extend SDK will allow you to display offers and sell extended warranty contracts in your online store.
+Integrating with the Extend SDKs will allow you to display offers and sell extended warranty contracts in your online store.
 This guide will walk you through how to do the following:

 - Install the Extend Client SDK
 - Render the extended warranty offers